Summary

 Microsoft SPLA is a relatively "static" licensing programme.

-However, from time to time, Microsoft introduces changes in the Service Provider Use Rights (SPUR) document, which range from minimal and cosmetic updates to some changes that have long-term implications and even cause some providers to review or close their Microsoft hosting services.
+However, from time to time, Microsoft introduces changes in the Service Provider Use Rights (SPUR) document.
+These changes range from minimal and cosmetic updates to some that have long-term implications and even cause some providers to review or close their Microsoft hosting services.

 Providers were allowed to use Azure-hosted, Windows Server-based Azure Virtual Desktops (AVD) in their hosting services.